Skip to content

 Accessible Tables

-Note: You should avoid using tables purely for layout or design, and you should keep your tables as simple as possible.
+Note: Avoid using tables purely for layout or design, and keep tables as simple as possible.

-If you are scanning a file, you should be mindful to create a high quality scan.
+If you are scanning a file, create a high quality scan.
 Look through the settings of your scanner to enable Optical Character Recognition (OCR).

 UW Document Conversion